akramcodez/Imageium/README.md

 A platform for discovering stunning images!
 This web application enables users to search for images, view results, and click on them to access the original source.

-Showcasing a clean interface and user-friendly navigation.
+Showcasing a clean interface and user-friendly navigation..

 ---